 You might like to look at some books, periodicals and/or websites for general information about social work, as well as current issues within the profession, before you start your course of study with us.

 The following may prove useful:

-- R Adams, L Dominelli and M Payne (2009) Social Work – Themes, Issues and Critical Debates, third edition(Palgrave)
+- R Adams, L Dominelli and M Payne (2009): Social Work – Themes, Issues and Critical Debates, third edition.
+Basingstoke: Palgrave Macmillan

-- R Adams, L Dominelli and M Payne (2009) Critical Practice in Social Work, second edition(Palgrave)
+- R Adams, L Dominelli and M Payne (2009): Critical Practice in Social Work, second edition.
+Basingstoke: Palgrave Macmillan

-- P Trevithick (2005) Social Work Skills – A Practice Handbook, second edition(OUP)
+- P Trevithick (2012): Social Work Skills and Knowledge – A Practice Handbook, third edition.
+Buckingham: Open University Press

-- K Wilson, G Ruch, M Lymbery and A Cooper (2008) Social Work: An Introduction to Contemporary Practice (Longman).
+- K Wilson, G Ruch, M Lymbery and A Cooper (2011): Social Work: An Introduction to Contemporary Practice, 2nd edition.
+Harlow: Longman

-Community Care (weekly publication) contains information regarding many aspects of social work and relevant news, as well as reviewing recent publications and advertising social work vacancies nationally.
+Community Care contains information regarding many aspects of social work and relevant news.

-The Society section of The Guardian newspaper every Wednesday contains job adverts and articles about current issues within social work and social policy.
+The Guardian's Social Care Network contains articles about current issues within social work and social policy.